 Recently, I lost my wallet while traveling in Tokyo.
 I had been shopping in the city’s famed Shibuya district and went to grab my wallet in the front pocket of my jeans — and it was gone.
 Immediately panic set in, sweat started to drip from my forehead, and I felt disoriented.

-If you find yourself in a similar situation, it’s important to not lose hope.
-The first thing you should do is try to determine whether you simply misplaced it or if it was stolen.
+If you find yourself in a similar situation, it’s important not to lose hope.
+The first thing you should do is try to determine whether you just misplaced it or if it was stolen.
 Could you have left your wallet somewhere?
 Retrace your steps and try to remember whether it’s possible that you set your wallet down and forgot it or if it might have slipped from your pocket or purse.

 Get in Touch with Your Bank

 If you’ve determined that you’ve lost your wallet or that it’s been stolen, the first thing you need to do is notify your bank and credit card companies.
 Call the 24-hour emergency number for your bank and credit card company.
-It’s always a good idea to have these numbers handy when traveling for these types of emergency situations.
+It’s always a good idea to have these numbers handy when traveling for these types of emergencies.
 Enter the number into your phone or write it on a document of important numbers that you keep in your luggage.
 If you don’t have the numbers, go to your bank or credit card company’s website to get it.

 While you’re on the phone, your bank and credit card company should go over the last few transactions that have been made to see if anyone has tried to use the card.
 You want to be timely about notifying your bank because if you report that your card has been lost before someone unauthorized uses it, you have zero liability.
 If you report the card as lost or stolen within two business days after you learn it is missing, you’re liable to pay a maximum of $50 for unauthorized charges.
 However, reporting your card as stolen or lost after more than two business days — but less than 60 calendar days after your statement has been sent to you — means you could lose up to $500 for charges you didn’t make.
 After 60 days, reporting a lost card means you will lose all the money taken from your account and possibly more if your debit card account is linked to other accounts.